BrucePerens/internationalize/README.md

   include I18n

   def language_tag
-    # Define this method to return the appropriate IETF language tag for the
+    # Define this method to return the appropriate IETF or ISO 639 language
-    # user.
-This would generally come from the HTTP `Accept-Language` header,
+    # tag for the user.
+This would generally come from the
-    # or a preference entered by the user.
-This method must be in scope
+    # HTTP `Accept-Language` header, or a preference entered by the user.
-    # whenever you call the `t` method to translate a string.
-It can be a
+    # This method must be in scope whenever you call the `t` method to
-    # method of `self`, a local variable, or a function.
+    # translate a string.
+It can be a method of `self`, a local variable,
+    # or a function.
     return "en-US"
   end